 “Maybe you are right; I mean, we do have a dead-end key now.
 This stuff is nothing compared to that.
 I saw a job board which varied from hundreds to millions.”

 “Have we moved out of the trash?”

-“I think we have, we can use our consumables without thinking, we can actually afford the food we want, and now we have access to one of the bigger underground organisations.”
+“I think we have; we can use our consumables without thinking, we can actually afford the food we want, and now we have access to one of the bigger underground organizations.”

-“I kind of liked being in the trash, we learned a lot.
-Now I just feel like everything we do is set up and we muck around a lot more.
-Like if we were to decode anything you would sit at a computer for two weeks.
+“I kind of liked being in the trash; we learned a lot.
+Now I just feel like everything we do is set up, and we muck around a lot more.
+If we were to decode anything, we would sit at a computer for two weeks.
 Now, a pre-designed program as we head out.”

 “Right, open up heavens for one day soon we shall ascend and take our seats as the newest gods to the pantheon.”
 Jack yelled into the air.

 They both cheered, still making their way down the street, attracting the eyes of those who walked the streets around them.
-Neither of them taking a care as they wandered, quickly hours passed and they found themselves standing in front of a staircase that lead down to a worn, dark, wooden door.
+Neither of them took care as they wandered; quickly, hours passed, and they found themselves standing in front of a staircase that led down to a worn, dark, wooden door.
 The two looked at each other as they stood at the top of the stairs.
 Jack nudged Rebecca down a step.

-“I swear to all them divine ones, if I die, I am getting Hemlock to bring me back to haunt you.”
+“I swear to all the divine ones, if I die, I am getting Hemlock to bring me back to haunt you.”

 Jack pushed Rebecca to the side, heading down the stairs first.